 Kimani’s Rescue Story

-Upon hearing the news, a plan immediately fell into place, and a team was dispatched to come to the calf’s rescue.
-On their arrival, they found that the baby had been trapped for hours – and was tired, frightened, but miraculously unharmed.
-Working carefully and gently, they lifted him out of the well and assessed his condition, and thankfully determined that he was stable.
+Upon hearing the news, a plan quickly fell into place, and a team was dispatched to come to the calf’s rescue.
+When they arrived, they found that the baby had been trapped for hours and was tired and frightened but miraculously unharmed.
+Working carefully and gently, they lifted him out of the well and assessed his condition and thankfully determined that he was stable.

-The immediate hope was to reunite the calf with his mother, so the team set to work to locate her and his herd.
-But despite extensive tracking efforts and multiple attempts, no signs of his family were found.
-It was then that the heartbreaking reality started setting in: the baby had been orphaned.
+The immediate hope was to reunite him with his mother, so the team set to work locating her and his herd.
+Yet despite extensive tracking and multiple attempts, there were no signs of his family.
+The heartbreaking reality started to set in: the little one had been orphaned.

-Named Kimani – after one of the striking mountain peaks near the site of his rescue – this courageous little calf’s story is rooted in the land that first cradled him, and as the team transported him safely to Reteti, he carried it forward into the next chapter of his life.
+Named Kimani – after a striking mountain peak near the site of his rescue – this courageous little calf’s story is rooted in the land that first cradled him, and as the team transported him safely to Reteti, he carried that same spirit into the next chapter of his life.

-When he arrived at our doorstep soon after, our hearts melted as we welcomed him with open arms – and everyone marveled at this little one’s brave little spirit, right from the start…
+When he arrived at our doorstep soon after, our hearts melted as we welcomed him with open arms – and everyone marvelled at his incredible resilience and bravery right from the start.

-It’s so heartwarming to see these females regularly checking in on Kimani, as it once again affirms the incredible social intelligence and nurturing nature of elephants.
-What’s more, we are happy to report that these are clear signs that Kimani is already forming strong emotional bonds within the herd!
+It’s so heartwarming to see these females regularly checking in on Kimani, as it affirms the incredible social intelligence and nurturing nature of elephants.
+What’s more, we are thrilled to report that these are clear signs that he is already forming strong emotional bonds within the herd.

 Kimani may be small, but he carries such a quiet strength.
-And as a striking little bull with unusually large ears that flap with every step, his pale-toned hide truly sets him apart!
+As a striking little bull with unusually large ears that flap with every step, his beautifully pale hide sets him apart.
 We also love that he has a slightly twisted little trunk, which often curls up when he’s curious or just oh-so content with ellie-life.

-His personality is still blossoming as he’s discovering the world and carving out a path for himself (on his own terms!), but we’re already noticing a distinct calmness in his gaze – and the most amazing gentleness in the way he moves among others.
+His personality is still blossoming as he’s discovering the world and carving out a path for himself – all on his own terms!
+We’re already noticing a distinct calmness in his gaze and an amazing gentleness in the way he moves among others.

-Every day, as Kimani takes slow, steady steps on his journey of rehabilitation, he is surrounded by his new elephant family and wrapped in the love and care of Reteti’s dedicated keepers.
-It’s clear that this little calf from Mount Kimani is not just surviving – he is thriving.
+As he takes slow, steady steps on his journey of rehabilitation, he is surrounded by his new elephant family and wrapped in the love and care of Reteti’s dedicated keepers.
+It is clear that this little calf from Mount Kimani is not just surviving – he’s truly thriving.

 Kimani Today

-Kimani also adores taking some time out during the day for little naps in-between all the fun at the sanctuary, and you’ll often see him scouting around for soft patches of grass in the bush to lie down.
-However, that means he’s still full of beans by the time the sun sets, so at nighttime, he sometimes struggles to settle down!
+Kimani also adores taking time out during the day for little naps in-between all the fun at the sanctuary, and he is often seen scouting around for soft patches of grass in the bush to lie down.
+But that means he’s still full of beans by the time the sun sets – so he sometimes struggles to settle down at night!

-As one of the youngest elephant orphans here at Reteti, Kimani has drawn particular attention from some of the older female calves – especially Sera, Naisiriria, Nosaeen and Kalepo.
-Sera, in particular, has shown strong maternal behaviours toward Kimani, and she even tries to breastfeed him!
-Indicating a deep and intuitive bond between the two, it also highlights her strongly developed protective instinct.
+As one of the youngest elephant orphans here at Reteti, Kimani has caught the attention of some of the older female calves – especially Sera, Naisiriria, Nosaeen, and Kalepo.
+Sera has been particularly nurturing, showing such strong maternal instincts that she’s even tried to breastfeed Kimani!
+The deep and intuitive bond between these two also points to her highly protective spirit.

 Kimani & Siilai

-Siilai has since been released back into the wild.
-But you can still read more about their heartwarming friendship…
+Siilai has since been released back into the wild – but you can still read all about their heartwarming friendship…

 What is included in your adoption?

-• A digital, sharable Adoption Certificate - making your foster parent-hood official!
-(Emailed to you or your gift recipient after the purchase!)
+A digital, sharable Adoption Certificate – making your foster parent-hood official!
+(Emailed to you or your gift recipient after purchase)

-• Regularly updated, exclusive online album with photos, behind the scenes stories, and videos of Kimani
+A regularly updated, exclusive online album with photos, behind-the-scenes stories, and videos of Kimani

-• Regular email and video updates about your elephant (SMS updates too for those of you in the USA!)
+Regular email and video updates about Kimani (SMS updates too, for those in the US!)

 PLEASE NOTE

-We are a US-based 5013C and therefore your monthly donation is 100% tax deductible for customers in the USA.
+We are a US-based 501(c)(3) and therefore your monthly donation is 100% tax deductible for customers in the US.
 Additionally, multiple adoptions of individual orphans enable us to cover the costs of caring for all the orphans at Reteti.
-Your contribution will help us cover the cost of milk, the keepers, veterinary cost and other essentials your your orphan needs.
+Your contribution will help us cover the cost of milk, keepers, veterinary cost, and other essentials your orphan needs.

 Your monthly donation will support the rehabilitation and care of Kimani on his journey back to the wild.